ethereum/consensus-specs/specs/deneb/p2p-interface.md

 ##### `blob_sidecar_{index}`

 This topic is used to propagate signed blob sidecars, one for each sidecar index.
+The number of indices is defined by `MAX_BLOBS_PER_BLOCK`.

 The following validations MUST pass before forwarding the `sidecar` on the network, assuming the alias `sidecar = signed_blob_sidecar.message`: